Writing Groups

 Members—members can come from any programs on campus and may be loosely affiliated or closely connected or a combination of both.

-If you prefer the support of others on the development of your writing and are looking for feedback as you develop your ideas and style, a peer review group may be the peer support you need.
-These small groups meet and exchange work regularly and offer feedback and commentary on the clarity, organization, coherence, or style of the written work.
+If you prefer the support of others on the development of your writing and are looking for feedback as you develop your ideas and style, a peer review group may fit your needs.
+These small groups meet regularly to exchange written work and offer feedback on clarity, organization, coherence, or style.

 Size—a group of 4-6 allows for members to have their work read regularly.
 The minimum requirement for a successful peer-review group is three members.